windkh/node-red-contrib-shelly/README.md

 # Shelly Motion Node
 The node is able to poll a shelly motion sensor.
 It outputs the sensor status together with battery and lux sensor values on every change of the motion status.
+You can enable two extra outputs which are triggered exclusively only when either motion or vibration is detected.

 The output of the node is as follows: